troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 I think the way most companies evaluate candidates for tech jobs (probably for all jobs) is upside down.

+### Conventional recruiting wisdom is outdated and broken

+It's easy to fall prey to conventional recruiting wisdom.
+It's easy because it offers you the quickest reward possible: It will get you a lot of candidates fast because it just offers you a bunch of core metrics that don't matter that much in the bigger picture.

+"Proficient in language x"?
+Check.
+"Experience in maintaining y"?
+Check.
+"Cultural fit"?
+Well, he seems to be nice and all that, so check as well!

+Now the question becomes: What should you actually look for in a candidate?

 ### Empathy is king

 ![Empathy](https://mcclewis.files.wordpress.com/2013/07/gregory-colbert-man-animal-04.jpg)

 There was a fascinating article in the New York Times recently that was called [What Google Learned From Its Quest to Build the Perfect Team](http://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).
 Google had been trying to find out what kind of behavioural patterns all their successful teams shared.
 To their surprise, all the obvious metrics failed.
 Common wisdom like "Put the best guys in a squad" did not work out sometimes and they couldn't really figure out why.
 Then, after years, they basically realised that all successful teams shared 2 traits (quoting from the article directly):